nls-jajuko/kiinteistojaotus-geojson-stylejson/README.md

 # kiinteistojaotus-geojson-stylejson

-poc to provide feature embedded feature info
+poc for feature html with embedded map with geojson location data
-with embeddd generated geojson